Siberia: Demographics

-According to the Russian Census of 2010, the Siberian and Far Eastern Federal Districts, located entirely east of the Ural Mountains, together have a population of about 25.6 million.
+According to the Russian Census of 2010, the Siberian and Far Eastern Federal Districts, together have a population of about 25.6 million.
 Tyumen and Kurgan Oblasts, which are geographically in Siberia but administratively part of the Urals Federal District, together have a population of about 4.3 million.
 Thus, the whole region of Siberia (in the broadest usage of the term) is home to approximately 30 million people.
 It has a population density of about three people per square kilometre.

 The largest ethnic group in Siberia is Slavic-origin Russians, including their sub-ethnic group Siberians, and russified Ukrainians.
 Slavic and other Indo-European ethnicities make up the vast majority (over 85%) of the Siberian population.
 There are also other groups of indigenous Siberian and non-indigenous ethnic origin.
 A minority of the current population are descendants of Mongol or Turkic people (mainly Buryats, Yakuts, Tuvans, Altai and Khakas) or northern indigenous people.
 Slavic-origin Russians outnumber all of the indigenous peoples combined, except in the Republics of Tuva and Sakha.

 According to the 2002 census there are 500,000 Tatars in Siberia, but of these, 300,000 are Volga Tatars who also settled in Siberia during periods of colonization and are thus also non-indigenous Siberians, in contrast to the 200,000 Siberian Tatars which are indigenous to Siberia.
 Of the indigenous Siberians, the Mongol-speaking Buryats, numbering approximately 500,000, are the most numerous group in Siberia, and they are mainly concentrated in their homeland, the Buryat Republic.
 According to the 2010 census there were 478,085 indigenous Turkic-speaking Yakuts.
 Other ethnic groups indigenous to Siberia include Kets, Evenks, Chukchis, Koryaks, Yupiks, and Yukaghirs.

-About seventy percent of Siberia's people live in cities, mainly in apartments.
+About 70% of Siberia's people live in cities, mainly in apartments.
 Many people also live in rural areas, in simple, spacious, log houses.
-Novosibirsk is the largest city in Siberia, with a population of about 1.6 million.
-Tobolsk, Tomsk, Tyumen, Krasnoyarsk, Irkutsk, and Omsk are the older, historical centers.

 Religion

 There are a variety of beliefs throughout Siberia, including Orthodox Christianity, other denominations of Christianity, Tibetan Buddhism and Islam.
-The Siberian Federal District alone has an estimation of 250,000 Muslims.
+The Siberian Federal District has an estimated 250,000 Muslims.
 An estimated 70,000 Jews live in Siberia, some in the Jewish Autonomous Region.
 The predominant religious group is the Russian Orthodox Church.

 Tradition regards Siberia the archetypal home of shamanism, and polytheism is popular.
 These native sacred practices are considered by the tribes to be very ancient.
 There are records of Siberian tribal healing practices dating back to the 13th century.
 The vast territory of Siberia has many different local traditions of gods.
 These include: Ak Ana, Anapel, Bugady Musun, Kara Khan, Khaltesh-Anki, Kini'je, Ku'urkil, Nga, Nu'tenut, Num-Torum, Pon, Pugu, Todote, Toko'yoto, Tomam, Xaya Iccita and Zonget.
 Places with sacred areas include Olkhon, an island in Lake Baikal.